 Mass Flow Rate Converter

-Convert between kilograms, pounds, tons per second, hour, and other mass flow rate units
+Convert between kilograms per second, pounds per hour, tons per hour, and other mass flow rate units instantly

 About Mass Flow Rate Measurement